ghruproject/bactscout/README.md

 - 🔬 **Taxonomic Profiling**: Ultra-fast metagenomic profiling with Sylph

 - 🛡️ **MLST Quality Control**: Multi-locus sequence typing with StringMLST for genome quality assessment.
 A valid ST is a good sign.

+## 🎯 Quality Control Criteria

+For **cultured bacterial isolates** intended for genome assembly, BactScout evaluates several key quality metrics to ensure your data is suitable for downstream analysis:

+### ✅ **PASS Criteria:**

+- **📈 Coverage Depth**: Post-trimming read coverage **> Some number (default 30x)**
+  - Ensures sufficient depth for high-quality genome assembly
+  - Reduces assembly gaps and improves base calling accuracy

+- **🧬 Species Purity**: **Single species detected** by taxonomic profiling
+  - Confirms sample contains only the expected organism
+  - Rules out contamination from other bacterial species
+  - Critical for accurate genome reconstruction

+- **📏 Read Length**: Reads of **expected length** (typically 150bp for Illumina)
+  - Indicates proper sequencing run completion
+  - Ensures optimal assembly performance

+- **🎯 MLST Validation**: **Valid ST (Sequence Type) called** for species with available schemes
+  - Confirms species identification through multi-locus sequence typing
+  - Provides epidemiological context and strain characterization
+  - Available for major pathogens (E. coli, Klebsiella, Salmonella, etc.)

+### ⚠️ **WARNING/FAIL Indicators:**

+- **Low coverage** (< 30x): May result in fragmented assemblies
+- **Multiple species**: Indicates contamination requiring sample cleanup
+- **Truncated reads**: Suggests sequencing quality issues
+- **Invalid/Missing ST**: May indicate mixed cultures or novel strains.
+Some organisms are not well characterized by MLST, so I would not fail a sample just because it has no ST, but I would be cautious.

 ## 📦 Installation